c4arl0s/RysGitTutorial/README.md

 	both modified:   index.html
 ```

 We are looking at the staged snapshot of a merge commit.
 We never saw this with the first 3-way merge because we didn't have any conflicts to resolve.
-But now, Git stopped to let us modify files and resolve the confict before committing the snapshot.
-The "Unmerged paths" section contains files that hve conflict.
+But now, Git stopped to let us modify files and resolve the conflict before committing the snapshot.
+The **"Unmerged paths"** section contains files that have conflict..

 Open up index.html and find the section that looks like: